MatzoMT/cs1302-arcade/README.md

-# CSCI 1302 - Arcade App v2019.sp
+# CSCI 1302 - Arcade App v2019.fa

-This document contains the description for the `cs1302-arcade` project assigned to the students in the Spring 2019 CSCI 1302 classes at the University of Georgia.
+This document contains the description for the `cs1302-arcade` project assigned to the students in the Fall 2019 CSCI 1302 classes at the University of Georgia.

 **Please read the entirety of this file before beginning your project.**

-## Updates

-* **TUE 019-04-23:** User-Friendly Experience Requirement updated to include information about window dimensions and potential local program execution by TA graders.
-No changes were made to the skeleton code.

 ## Due Dates